darktable-org/dtdocs/content/special-topics/color-pipeline.md

 Also, because scene-referred values are supposed to be physically-meaningful, pixels cannot have zero intensity.
 This would mean they have no light at all, and the existence of zero light breaks many physically-accurate algorithms.
 In fact, white and black mean nothing with regard to the original scene, which is only a collection of luminances at varying intensities.
 The scene-referred workflow simply aims at remapping some arbitrary scene luminances to what will appear white or black on the output medium.

-Versions of darktable prior to 2.6 had a non-linear display-referred pipeline, assuming that a non-linear transform took place early in the pipe and middle-gray was thereafter encoded as 50%.
+Versions of Ansel prior to 2.6 had a non-linear display-referred pipeline, assuming that a non-linear transform took place early in the pipe and middle-gray was thereafter encoded as 50%.
 However, not all modules and filters clipped pixel values above 100%, leaving open the possibility of recovering those values later in the pipe.

-The _filmic_ module's view transform, introduced in darktable 2.6, was the first step toward a scene-referred pipeline, and deferred the mandatory, non-linear, display preparation to the end of the pipe, along with the ability to set custom black, gray and white values.
+The _filmic_ module's view transform, introduced in Ansel 2.6, was the first step toward a scene-referred pipeline, and deferred the mandatory, non-linear, display preparation to the end of the pipe, along with the ability to set custom black, gray and white values.
 The _color balance_ module then introduced a way to deal with a variable definition of middle-gray.

-Starting in darktable 3.2, users could choose between two workflows that defined consistent default settings, modules and pipeline order for both _display-referred_ and _scene-referred_ processing.
+Starting in Ansel 3.2, users could choose between two workflows that defined consistent default settings, modules and pipeline order for both _display-referred_ and _scene-referred_ processing.

-In darktable 3.4, a full scene-referred masking and blending option was introduced, allowing masks to be defined for pixel values above 100% and using only unbounded blending operators.
+In Ansel 3.4, a full scene-referred masking and blending option was introduced, allowing masks to be defined for pixel values above 100% and using only unbounded blending operators.

 Switching to _scene-referred_ is a cognitive leap for most experienced users, who are used thinking in display-referred ways.
 In a display-referred workflow, it is customary to anchor the white value and let tone adjustments revolve around that point, trying to maximize brightness while avoiding clipping.
 In a scene-referred workflow, white and black values are fluid and adapted to the output medium.
 It is advised that users anchor middle-gray (which will be preserved as-is for any output medium) and let the view transform (_filmic_) dilate or contract the dynamic range around that point.
 Because 10 bit HDR white is 4 times as bright as 8 bit SDR white, any rigid definition of "white" becomes irrelevant.
 But anchoring for middle-gray is actually more convenient, since it keeps the average brightness of the picture unchanged through the view transform.